tsathoqqua/limadocs/docs/source/module/m_widgets.rst

+.. c:function:: int uses_unicode()

+Returns true if the user is using a unicode theme.

+.. c:function:: int default_user_width()

+Returns the user screen width -2 chars.

 .. c:function:: string on_off_widget(int on)

 [On ] (green) or [Off] (red) depending on int on.
 "On " or "Off" for simplified view.

+.. c:function:: varargs string simple_divider(int width)

+Prints a simple divider either using unicode or not, depending on user settings.